ZenMate VPN is owned by ZenGuard GmbH.

 This is a letdown for international Netflix users hoping to use ZenMate to access the thousands of shows available on Netflix in the US that they don’t have regular access to.

-Update: We spoke with a rep from ZenMate who was able to fill in the following details:
+Update: I spoke with a rep from ZenMate who was able to fill in the following details:

 “Netflix usually blocks us twice a week on average.
 If they release a new show, they try to block us several times a day.
 We have automated system in place and it takes us usually few minutes to unblock them again.
 I just double checked with our team and currently Netflix is up and 100% working.”